-Senior locators assist families who are considering options for assisted living, independent living, nursing home care and memory care primarily.
-They can also assist with home care options, such as home health and non-medical in-home care, as well.
+Senior housing locators assist families and seniors who are considering options such as 55+ communities, assisted living, independent living, nursing home care, and memory care – primarily.
+They can also assist with home care options, such as home health and non medical in-home care, as well.

 - Independent living facilities

 - Memory care facilities, including Alzheimer’s and dementia care

 - Personal care homes

 These services help residents narrow down their options by consulting with them to determine the level of medical care needed, personal living preferences, and financial status.